kara-o/escaperoom/README.md

 Using what we learned in our Module Three curriculum at Flatiron, we created a single page web app based on the popular Escape Room.
 Solve our Seattle-themed puzzles and beat the game!

-The game was built using vanilla JS frontend and Ruby on Rails API backend.
+The game was built using a Vanilla JS frontend and a Rails API backend.
 Two additional libraries were used - [Moment.js](https://momentjs.com/) and [Animate.css](https://daneden.github.io/animate.css/).

 ### How to Run